 Heartland Film is a nonprofit arts organization founded in 1991 with the mission to inspire filmmakers and audiences through the transformative power of film.
-Since the inaugural Heartland International Film Festival (HIFF) in 1992, the fest has grown from a 5-day event with less than 20 films to an 11-day celebration featuring more than 213 independent films, 215 visiting filmmakers and 300 film screenings.
+Since the inaugural Heartland International Film Festival (HIFF) in 1992, the fest has grown from a 5-day event with less than 20 films to an 11-day celebration featuring more than 130 independent feature films, 200+ visiting filmmakers and 300+ film screenings.
 HIFF has built a reputation on its impactful movies, the connections audiences make with visiting filmmakers, the overall hospitality and intimacy of the experience, and bringing big Hollywood names – like Robert Downey Jr., Jessica Biel, Rob Reiner, and Oscar® winner Geoffrey Rush – to the Hoosier state.
 Heartland Film has officially signed on to the 5050x2020 Parity Pledge and 50% of the Festival’s lineup was directed by women at the 2020 edition.

-Top Five Reasons to Submit to the Heartland Film Festival
+Top Five Reasons to Submit to the Heartland International Film Festival & Indy Shorts

 1. Cash prizes, ranging from $1,000 - $20,000 per prize.